Zog08/memory-game-MP2/README.md

 - when revealing last card for final match the alert shows before last card is flipped. added timeout to allow time to view last card

-learning for datasets - Code Sketch, Youtube. and DCode, Domenade.com and youtube learning for shuffle - code sketch - 11/11 memory game youtube tutroial. grid, flexboc
+learning for datasets - Code Sketch, Youtube. and DCode, Domenade.com and youtube learning for shuffle - code sketch - 11/11 memory game youtube tutroial. grid, flexbox learning for timer and moves counter - CogniVis AI on youtube

+live testing done by my 9 year old daughter.
+She said "its fun!"